An ‘itch to kill’: Undercover at wildlife killing contests in Nevada

 Two participants told the investigator that killing animals on federal land managed by the Bureau of Land Management is a regular occurrence during these events, even though contest rules stated that the organizer did not have a Special Recreation Permit.
 During this event, the investigator witnessed an individual looking for coyotes on federal land.

 Our undercover investigation at a wildlife killing contest in Nevada revealed large numbers of native coyotes killed just to be dragged, piled up and hung at the weigh-in, for cash prizes.
-The HSUS

 Thirty-two teams competed at the 9th Annual Coyote Ball in Reno, Nevada, in mid-January.
 Dozens of coyotes were killed, with the winning team shooting 11 of them.
 At the weigh-in, the coyotes’ blood ran along a gutter, and one person exclaimed, “The blood will flow!”
 Participants told the investigator that they use night vision and thermal imaging scopes to kill the animals.
 They drive from location to location, using electronic calling devices that mimic the sounds of coyote pups or prey in distress, to lure coyotes near the truck.